 The reduction of the funding intended for the Priority Axis and values of the indicators set in the performance framework as well as acceleration of payments to the projects in the second half of 2018 helped to manage the risk of losing the performance reserve funds.
 The risk of losing the performance reserve funds in implementing Priority Axis 10 arose due to two main reasons.
 First, there were delays in the measures planning stage as the 2016-2018 Action Plan for the Implementation of the 2012-2020 Public Administration Improvement Programme was approved only in April 2016.
 Besides, new requirements were introduced for the preparation of investment projects, which prolonged the project preparation period.
 Second, important reforms in the field of public administration were initiated in 2017.
-The 2016-2018 Action Plan for the Implementation of the 2012-2020 Public Administration general functions and optimisation of the public sector was initiated.
+The 2016-2018 Action Plan for the Implementation of the 2012-2020 Public Administration amended, a civil service reform was launched, and the process of consolidation of general functions and optimisation of the public sector was initiated.